 When Can You Take Off Safety Eyewear?

-It seems like there’s a hazard present all the time, doesn’t it?
+It seems like a hazard is always present, doesn’t it?
 So when do you know it’s okay to take off safety eyewear?
 Use common sense.

 Done with your task?
-Doesn’t mean everyone else is too, which means hazards are still active.
-Look at what’s going on around you before taking off your safety eyewear.
+That doesn’t mean everyone else is too, which means hazards are still active.
+Look at what’s happening around you before taking off your safety eyewear.

-Also, when taking a break it’s nice to take off safety eyewear, right?
-Again, ask yourself if there are still active hazards nearby.
-Only take off safety eyewear after clearly leaving a hazardous area.
+Also, it’s nice to take off safety eyewear when taking a break, right?
+But, again, ask yourself if there are still active hazards nearby.
+Then, only take off safety eyewear after clearly leaving a hazardous area.

 “One common fallacy is that you only need eye protection when you are doing something dangerous.”
 (Wear Your Safety Goggles)